 Therefore, South African retailers should start forecasting their marketing budget for 2020 and dedicate a generous percentage to social media marketing.

 - Email marketing

 In a previous article, we highlighted that email marketing is still relevant.
-In fact, the results of surveys concluded that it was the second-most active marketing channel and also delivered an impressive ROI.
+In fact, results of surveys concluded that it was the second-most active marketing channel and also delivered an impressive ROI.
 One of the primary drivers is the channel’s ability to connect with prospective and existing customers on a personal level, which, in turn, drives higher audience engagement.

-Email marketing’s cost-effectiveness combined with strong engagement capabilities makes it an advantageous marketing channel for businesses with a limited marketing budget.
+Email marketing’s cost-effectiveness combined with strong engagement capabilities make it an advantageous marketing channel for businesses with a limited marketing budget.
 For start-ups, email marketing gives the business an initial opening for targeted customer segmentation which can continually be refined.

-However, there’s a crucial element that South African retailers need to take into consideration when analysing and allocating social marketing budgets – the majority of consumers pay with cash.
+However, there’s a crucial element that South African retailers need to take into consideration when analysing and allocating marketing budgets – the majority of consumers pay with cash.

 An article published in the Business Report towards the end of November 2019, ‘With about R135 billion circulating through the economy at any given time, South Africa remains a cash-centric consumer society.’
 According to the PYMNTS Global Cash Index™ South Africa Analysis, more than 50 percent of consumer transactions are completed with notes and coins.
 About 11 million people are unbanked and need to access the SA economy one way or another.